Stakeholder Analysis and Stakeholder Management

+Parties that involved in a project often have various requirements.
+It is difficult to understand and document the requirements of a project.
+Therefore, project teams spend most of their time communicating by clarifying the “requirements” of various participants.
 Stakeholders are people or groups that can effect or be effected by the outcomes of a project.
 Employees, directors, goverment, investors, communities are the examples of stakeholders.
 They may have positive or negative impacts on a project’s goals and objective.
 Stakeholders requirements and expectations can be different based their level of interests on the project.
-Therefore stakeholder analysis and management is vital for all the projects success.
+In this article we will discuss stakeholder analysis and stakeholder management.

 Below steps are recommended for a successfull stakeholder management process.